What are NFTs? A Complete Guide to Non-Fungible Tokens

 Should beginners buy NFTs?

 For most beginners, we do not recommend buying NFTs as your first crypto experience.
 Focus on learning the basics first: understanding wallets, security, and how blockchains work.
-If you later decide to explore NFTs, treat them as collectibles, not investments.

 Do I need to pay taxes on NFT sales?